Key Takeaways

 The right cloud-based business phone system depends on where the current bottleneck in your team's workflow actually sits.

 If your team is losing time to manual CRM updates and post-call admin, and you're running a lean sales team under 20 people, Allo is the most focused solution on this list.
-Full transcript and summary sync to your CRM, a built-in AI receptionist, and no add-ons means the price you see is the price you pay.
+Full transcript and summary sync to your CRM, an unlimited AI receptionist, a power dialer on the Business plan, and no add-ons means the price you see is the price you pay: $32/user/month annually, or $45 month to month.

-If you're a larger organization that needs proven infrastructure, broad integration coverage, and numbers across 100 countries, RingCentral is the mature choice — just go in with eyes open about the add-on pricing for AI features and the reputation for complex cancellations.
+If you're a larger organization that needs proven infrastructure, broad integration coverage, and numbers across 100 countries, RingCentral is the mature choice at $20/user/month annually or $30 monthly.
+Go in with eyes open about the add-on pricing for AI features and the reputation for complex cancellations.

-Every system on this list offers a free trial.
-Start with the one that maps most directly to your team's biggest pain point, and test the CRM integration on day one — that's where most business phone systems either prove their worth or fall apart.
+Every system on this list except Google Voice offers a free trial.
+Start with the one that maps most directly to your team's biggest pain point, and test the CRM integration on day one.
+That's where most business phone systems either prove their worth or fall apart.

 Frequently Asked Questions About Business Phone Systems